dave2k77/LRDBenchmark/web_dashboard/README.md

 ## Overview

 The LRDBenchmark Web Dashboard is a powerful, interactive web application built with Streamlit that showcases our revolutionary auto-optimization system for long-range dependence analysis.
-It provides an intuitive interface for data generation, analysis, and performance monitoring.
+It provides an intuitive interface for data generation, analysis, and performance monitoring with support for all 18 estimators including enhanced ML and neural network models.

 ## 🎯 Features